EGhost98/Weather-Forecast/README.md

 - **Vercel**: Vercel is a cloud platform designed for hosting and deploying web applications.
 It provides an easy and seamless deployment process, making it convenient to deploy the Weathercast application to the web.

+- **POSTMAN**: POSTMAN is a popular API development and testing tool.
+It was used in this project for testing both custom API endpoints and OpenWeatherMap API endpoints.
+POSTMAN provides a user-friendly interface to send API requests, inspect responses, and automate testing workflows.

 - **Other Libraries and Dependencies**: The project may utilize additional Python libraries and dependencies to enhance specific functionality.
 For example, the `requests` library may be used for making HTTP requests, `unittest` or `mock` for testing, and other libraries based on the project's requirements.

 ## Project Structure